OptimalBits/ground/Readme.md

 Ground depends on the following external libraries: Curl, Socket.io and Underscore or LoDash.

-Ground is provided both as a set of typescript classes, and as a javascript AMD module.
+Ground is provided both as a set of TypeScript classes, and as a javascript AMD module.
 It can be included using script tags or using an [AMD loader](https://github.com/amdjs/amdjs-api/wiki/AMD).
 While it should work with any AMD compatible loader, we recommend [Curl](https://github.com/cujojs/curl)